 Using a credit card to pay off your debt can become a costly way to reduce your debt.
 That being said, some credit options are better suited for medical use.

 It’s easy to panic over medical bills when facing the mountain of debt you may have.
 You may find that you must take out a loan to pay off current medical debt but want to find ways to prevent medical debt buildup in the future.
-Alternatively, you may find that you want to avoid taking out a loan altogether and are looking for other options available to you.

 Here are some options: